RockfieldTechnologiesAustralia/mercuto-client/README.md

 This library is in an early development state and is subject to major structural changes at any time.

 ## Installation
-Currently this library is not available on any package repository.
-It can be installed directly from Github using:
-`pip install git+https://github.com/RockfieldTechnologiesAustralia/mercuto-client@0.1.0` or adding the same line into your `requirements.txt`.
+Install from PyPi: `pip install mercuto-client` or adding the same line into your `requirements.txt`.

 ## Basic Usage